-In accordance with the dividend policy prescribed in the Shareholders Agreement, VodafoneZiggo made total dividend distributions of €295.0 million and €400.0 million during 2019 and 2018, respectively, to VodafoneZiggo Group Holding who ultimately distributed 50% of these amounts to each of Liberty Global and Vodafone.
+In accordance with the dividend policy prescribed in the Shareholders Agreement, VodafoneZiggo made total distributions of €417.0 million and €295.0 million during 2020 and 2019, respectively, to VodafoneZiggo Group Holding who ultimately distributed 50% of these amounts to each of Liberty Global and Vodafone.
 These distributions are reflected as a decrease to owner's equity in our consolidated statements of owner's equity.

-VODAFONEZIGGO GROUP B.V.
-Notes to Consolidated Financial Statements - (Continued)

-December 31, 2019, 2018 and 2017
+Notes to Consolidated Financial Statements - (Continued) December 31, 2020, 2019 and 2018